 Storms and Saguaros Workshops

-- Photograph Southern Arizona during the height of the monsoon season.
-Expect big storms, lightning, and dramatic light!
+- Photograph the Southwest during the height of the monsoon season.
+Expect big storms, lightning, and dramatic light over 5 exhilarating days!

-- Resident storm photographer Greg McCown has extensive experience following the weather patterns and knows the best spots to shoot.
-Both he and Kathleen Gardner will be leading the workshop.
+- Resident photographers Greg McCown and John Sirlin have extensive experience following the local weather patterns and know the best spots.

 - The itinerary is kept flexible so we can take advantage of everything mother nature throws at us.
 We'll follow the storms even if it means driving some long distances!